mkosir/demozap/README.md

 ## Manually create demos

-If you wish to manually create demos instead of CLI, see [React DemoTab](https://github.com/mkosir/react-demo-tab).
+If you wish to manually create demos instead with CLI, see [React DemoTab](https://github.com/mkosir/react-demo-tab).

 ## License